 Share This Guide, Choose Your Platform!

-Initial thoughts -Self Assessment payment on account (HMRC)
+Initial thoughts on Self Assessment payment on account (HMRC)

 Once complete, you must file your SA tax return with HM Revenue & Customs (HMRC).
 After filing your return, you will know your tax liability and if you need to make any HMRC POA.
 Therefore, let’s look into how payments on account for Self Assessment work.